Stacks of Duncansby

 From Keiss the walk is mostly along cliff tops with particularly beautiful walking between Samuel’s Geo and Bucholly Castle.
 Then Ness Head provides a sweeping view of Freswick Bay and previews the next few miles.
 After Skirza Head the walk becomes largely a stroll (though sometimes a boggy one), taking in the beautiful Stacks of Duncansby and then Duncansby Head lighthouse.

 Risk of injury on barbed wire.
 There is a risk of death from falling off cliffs along most of this stage.
+Please also note that like much of rural Scotland, ticks may be an issue in areas of long vegetation.

 Stage End Information